Skip to Main Content

 Access Option #1: View Full Text in Your Browser & Download Individual Chapters

-• Once you've chosen an e-book from your list of search results in EBSCO's eBook Collection, select the "PDF Full Text" icon image of the "PDF Full Text" download link (as circled below) to open the full-text within your browser:
+• Once you've chosen an e-book from your list of search results in EBSCO's eBook Collection, select the "PDF full text" icon image of the "PDF Full Text" download link (as circled below) to open the full-text within your browser:

 • The above option can be highly useful for users who want to print sections (or chapters) of an e-book.
 When downloading individual chapters or sections of up to 100 pages, the file format is a regular PDF, and this format is very easy to print.